-What you should eat on race day depends on your preferences and what your body can tolerate.
-Generally speaking, you should eat foods with carbohydrates about two hours prior to running.
-A 5k race is considered a shorter race (when compared to a half or full marathon), so your pre-run fuel won't necessarily make or break your performance, but even still, you want to avoid certain foods.
-Fats, proteins, and high fiber carbohydrates are harder to digest and can cause stomach issues, like bloating and cramping, during your race.
+What you should eat before your race depends on your preferences and what your body can tolerate.
+Before any run, you want to avoid excessive amounts of fat, protein, and fiber, as they're harder to digest and can cause stomach issues, like bloating and cramping, during your race.
 It's a good idea to play it safe and eat something you've eaten before a run with no discomfort.
-A banana, granola bar, or english muffin with a little PB&J are sufficient fuel sources for a 5k race.
-That may not seem like much, but you don't want to overeat...that can cause stomach issues, too.